io7lab/IO7FuPython/README.md

-# IO7 Framework for Micropython
+# IO7 Framework for Micropython(esp32)

+With this library, the developer can create an IO7 ESP32 IOT devices with Micropython.
 This consists of two modules. the ComMgr and the IO7FuPython.

 ## A. IO7FuPython